HCloward/syniti-hugo/content/Integrate/Use_Cases/CreatTransferFilesUrDTemplates.md

 or **XML**) on the template’s *Vertical* View.

-**NOTE**: Refer to [Create and Transfer an XML File](CreateTransferXMLOverview.htm) for information about this template type.
+**NOTE**: Refer to [Create and Transfer an XML File](CreateTransferXMLOverview) for information about this template type.

 <span id="Post Data Using UDF or Fixed Width Steps" class="popUpLink">Review